What is a lacquer master?

-- What are the different sizes of vinyl records?
+What are the different weights of vinyl records?

-- What are the different weights of vinyl records?
+What are the different sizes of vinyl records?

 Not exactly.
 The typical weight we use for pressing 12 inch records is 150 grams.
 As far as we’re concerned this is the best compromise of quality and manufacturing efficiency.
 Let us explain: 150 grams is considered a “heavy” weight because it’s heavier than a standard 120 gram weight record.
 All records degrade the more you play them, but a heavier record is more durable and will generally sound better for a longer time.
 Although some might disagree, we feel that the difference in sound quality between a standard and heavier weight is negligible.
 To us, it’s all about durability and quality.